-Cape Santa Maria Bahamas – luxury beach resort
+Cape Santa Maria Bahamas — what to expect at this luxury beach resort

 Cape Santa Maria beach

-Right in the north of Long Island, Cape Santa Maria Bahamas has the best beach, hands down.
-Being a city dweller, there’s nothing more satisfying than seeing a pristine stretch of sandy beach with bright blue waters.
-And the best thing is, it’s just for the guests at the resort.
+Being an urbanite, there’s nothing more satisfying than arriving at a stretch of sandy beach with dazzling blue waters.
+And the best thing is, it’s just for resort guests.

 Get a local taste of the Bahamas and book yourself onto a themed tour.
 It’s a great way to learn about the culture, and see the best sights with the people who know best.

 Rooms at Cape Santa Maria Bahamas